-NUR 1003 - EXTERNSHIP FOR AD NURSING - Provides the nursing student the opportunity to practice basic nursing skills and apply cognitive knowledge in the practice of nursing under the supervision of a preceptor and indirect supervision of a nursing faculty member.
+NUR 1003 - EXTERNSHIP FOR AD NURSING - This course is designed to provide the nursing student the opportunity to practice basic nursing skills and apply cognitive knowledge in the practice of nursing under the supervision of a preceptor and indirect supervision of a nursing faculty member.
 The student completes a total of 320 hours.
 Prerequisites: NUR 1110, NUR 1219/NUR 1116, ENG 1113, ENG 1123, EPY 2533.
 Three semester credit hours.